When you’re cleaning up in the kitchen after a meal, it’s pretty obvious to see which dishes need to be washed and which do not.

 By adding a safe and effective antimicrobial technology to reusable water bottle parts during the manufacturing process, the growth of odour and stain causing bacteria, mold and mildew are prevented.

-Adding an antimicrobial isn’t a substitute for regular cleaning but it does provide piece of mind confidence in knowing your item will stay cleaner and fresher in between regular cleanings.
+Adding an antimicrobial isn’t a substitute for regular cleaning and it does not protect users or others against bacterial, viruses, germs or other disease-causing organisms.
+However, it does provide piece of mind confidence in knowing your item will stay cleaner and fresher in between regular cleanings.

 Our Antimicrobial Expertise